 Marcus: What is this?
 Who are you?

 With a muted curse, Sidonie sat at her desk, hesitating between the keyboard or microphone to interact with her tenant.
-According to Marcus’s chart, he had never once fallen out of program.
-Certainly a booming voice coming from nowhere wouldn’t help him settle down.
-She didn’t have time to type her response that a second message came in.
+According to Marcus’s chart, he had never once fallen out of the program.
+Certainly, a booming voice coming from nowhere wouldn’t help him settle down.
+She didn’t have time to type her response when a second message came in.

 Marcus: Where the hell am I?
 Did you kidnap me?

 Sidonie: It’s okay, Marcus.
 I’m your techno-therapist.
 Now, tell me… what do you see?

 Marcus: I was in the office a second ago, and now all that’s left is a desk, a chair, and a computer.
 Let me out.
 Don’t need a damn shrink.

 Sidonie: Not a shrink.
 Give me a moment, Marcus, I’ll find out what’s going on.

 Marcus: What did you do to me?